apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-your-laptop.md

    5 rows in set (0.02 sec)
    ```

-### Observability
+### Observe a MySQL cluster

 KubeBlocks supports complete observability capabilities.
 This section demonstrates the monitoring function of KubeBlocks.

 ***Steps:***

-1. View the monitoring page to observe the service running status.
+1. Open the grafana dashboard.

    ```bash
    kbcli dashboard open kubeblocks-grafana
    ```

-   **Result**
+   **Result:**

    A monitoring page on Grafana website is loaded automatically after the command is executed.

 2. Click the Dashboard icon on the left bar and monitoring panels show on the page.
    ![Dashboards](./../../img/quick_start_dashboards.png)
-3. Click **General** -> **MySQL** to monitor the status of the ApeCloud MySQL cluster created by Playground.
+3. Click **General** -> **MySQL** to monitor the status of the MySQL cluster.
    ![MySQL_panel](./../../img/quick_start_mysql_panel.png)

-### High availability of ApeCloud MySQL
+### High availability of MySQL

-ApeCloud MySQL Raft group delivers high availability with RPO=0 and RTO in less than 30 seconds.

-This guide shows a simple failure simulation to show you the failure recovery capability of ApeCloud MySQL.
+This guide shows a simple failure simulation to show you the failure recovery capability of MySQL.

-#### Delete ApeCloud MySQL Standalone
+#### Delete the Standalone MySQL cluster

-Delete the ApeCloud MySQL Standalone before trying out high availability.
+Delete the Standalone MySQL cluster before trying out high availability.

 ```bash
 kbcli cluster delete mycluster
 ```

-#### Create an ApeCloud MySQL Raft group
+#### Create a Raft MySQL cluster

-Playground creates an ApeCloud MySQL Standalone by default.
-You can also use `kbcli` to create a new Raft group.
-The following is an example of creating an ApeCloud MySQL Raft group with default configurations.
+You can use `kbcli` to create a Raft MySQL cluster.
+The following is an example of creating a Raft MySQL cluster with default configurations.

 ```bash
 kbcli cluster create --cluster-definition='apecloud-mysql' --set replicas=3